lcs-djones/TGJ2O-S1-2025/content/All Classes/Thread 1, Day 1.md

 5. Tutorial: [[Photoshop Tutorials]]

 ## Things to do before our next class
-- [ ] Be sure you have [[First Notion Entry]] to introduce yourself and identify your areas of interest.
+- [ ] Be sure you have [[Day 1 Introduction]] to introduce yourself and identify your areas of interest.